top of page

 • Difficult Access Around Fixtures

-In many cases, thoughtful layout planning has a bigger impact on functionality than expensive finishes.
+In many cases, thoughtful layout planning has a greater impact on everyday functionality than expensive finishes.

-This is especially important in smaller bathrooms where space needs to be used carefully.
+This is especially important in smaller bathrooms, where every part of the available area needs to be used carefully.

 Mistake 5: Following Trends Too Closely

-A bathroom renovation should still feel relevant years down the track.
+A bathroom renovation should feel good now while continuing to suit the home years down the track.

 Mistake 6: Not Planning Storage Properly